Chart Color Schemes

 The level of residential development activity in Clarence Gardens is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates approximately 4 new homes approved annually in Clarence Gardens.
-Between FY-21 and FY-25, around 23 homes were approved, with an additional 2 approved so far in FY-26.
-Over the past five financial years, an average of 0.4 new residents per year per dwelling was observed.
+AreaSearch analysis of ABS building approval numbers in Clarence Gardens indicates approximately 3 new homes approved annually.
+Between Financial Year 21 (FY-21) and FY-25, around 19 homes were approved, with an additional 2 approved so far in FY-26.
+This results in an average of 0.8 new residents per year per dwelling constructed over the past five financial years.

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new homes is $412,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, $52.7 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to Greater Adelaide, Clarence Gardens has around two-thirds the rate of new dwelling approvals per person and ranks among the 13th percentile nationally, suggesting limited buyer options while strengthening demand for established properties.
+The new supply is keeping pace with or exceeding demand, offering ample buyer choice and capacity for population growth beyond current forecasts.
+The average value of new homes being built is $412,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, $52.7 million in commercial approvals have been registered, demonstrating high levels of local commercial activity.
+However, Clarence Gardens has significantly less development activity compared to Greater Adelaide, with 54.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties.

-This activity is under the national average, indicating the area's established nature and potential planning limitations.
-New building activity in Clarence Gardens comprises 80.0% detached dwellings and 20.0% medium and high-density housing, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
-The location has approximately 1201 people per dwelling approval, demonstrating an established market.
-Future projections estimate Clarence Gardens will add 71 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Similarly, this activity is under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New building activity in Clarence Gardens shows 80.0% detached dwellings and 20.0% medium and high-density housing, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+The location has approximately 1196 people per dwelling approval, demonstrating an established market.
+Future projections show Clarence Gardens adding 57 residents by 2041, according to the latest AreaSearch quarterly estimate.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development